Computer Science Courses

 CS 139, 239, 339, 439 Special Topics

 An introduction to computer science emphasizing problem solving.
 Problems are selected from a variety of interesting areas such as graphics, image processing, cryptography, data analysis, astronomy, video games, and environmental simulation.
 Topics include algorithm design and object oriented programming.
+No prerequisite but CS 130, an AP computer science course, or a math placement recommendation of MATH 152 or higher is recommended.
 (Quant)

-A continuation of the ideas presented in 150 with particular emphasis on data structures.
-Implementation of abstract data types such as stack, queue, tree, and graph as well as important algorithms.
+A continuation of the ideas presented in CS 150 with particular emphasis on data structures, algorithms, and analysis.
+Implementation of abstract data types such as stacks, queues, trees, and graphs as well as important recursive and non-recursive algorithms.
 Analysis of sorting and searching algorithms.
-Recursion.
 Prerequisite: CS 150.

 CS 185 First-Year Seminar